weixian-zhang/eZoo-on-Microservices/README.md

 # eZoo-on-Microservices
-eZoo a fictitious Zoo management system demonstrates Microservices frameworks, polyglot-languages, tech-stacks and good tactics of all sorts
+eZoo a fictitious Zoo management system aims to demonstrates how to implement Microservices affiliated frameworks, polyglot languages, tech-stacks, cross-cutting non-functional requirements, good tactics of all sorts